Cat Tien National Park Reptiles and Amphibian Endemic and Highlight

 [3 Days] Wildlife Tour in Cat Tien National Park:

-This comprehensive tour covers the park’s diverse wildlife, with a focus on both birds and herpetology.
-Participants can explore the park’s wetlands, forests, and grasslands, offering opportunities to see everything from amphibians to large reptiles like the King Cobra and Siamese Crocodile.
+This comprehensive tour showcases the park’s diverse wildlife, with a special focus on birds and herpetology.
+Participants will explore wetlands, forests, and grasslands, offering the chance to spot a wide range of species, from amphibians to large reptiles like the King Cobra and Siamese Crocodile.
+It’s a fantastic way to experience the park’s rich biodiversity up close.

 [7 Days] Reptile and Amphibian Photography Tour:

-A specialized tour designed for wildlife photographers, this herping tour focuses on reptiles and amphibians in their natural habitats.
-With expert guides and access to the park’s most remote areas, participants can capture stunning images of the park’s unique herpetofauna, including geckos, pit vipers, and various frog species.
+This specialized herping tour is designed for wildlife photographers, focusing on reptiles and amphibians in their natural habitats.
+With expert guides and access to the park’s most remote areas, participants will have the opportunity to capture stunning images of unique species, including geckos, pit vipers, and various frog species, making it an unforgettable experience for nature photography enthusiasts.

 More discus on this